+- SatSecondsTM to select a

-- 6. If your monitor is configured with a Nellcor SpO2 sensor, touch select a SatSeconds setting. - 7.
-Touch the Home tab.
+- 6. If your monitor is configured with a Nellcor SpO2 sensor, touch SatSeconds setting.

+- 7. Touch the Home tab.

 Set Response Mode

 To set the Response Mode from the Home tab, the monitor must be in the Intervals Monitoring or Continuous Monitoring profile.